ric2b/Vivaldi-browser/chromium/docs/security/mojo.md

 control messages to establish a message pipe.
 Keep this in mind: if the interface is used relatively frequently, connecting once and reusing the interface pointer is probably a good idea.

+## Ensure An Explicit Grant For WebUI Bindings

+WebUI renderers sometimes need to call special, powerful IPC endpoints in a privileged process.
+It is important to enforce the constraint that the privileged callee previously created and blessed the calling process as a WebUI process, and not as a (potentially compromised) web renderer or other low-privilege process.

+* Use the standard pattern for instantiating `MojoWebUIController`.
+WebUI Mojo interfaces must only be exposed through a `MojoWebUIController` subclass.
+* If there is external functionality that the WebUI needs, make sure to route it through the Mojo interfaces implemented by the `MojoWebUIController`, to avoid circumventing access checks.

+## Not-Yet-Shipped Features Should Be Feature-Checked On The Privileged Side

+Sometimes, there will be powerful new features that are not yet turned on by default, such as behind a flag, Finch trial, or [origin trial](https://www.chromium.org/blink/origin-trials).
+It is not safe to check for the feature's availability on the renderer side (or in another low-privilege process type).
+Instead, ensure that the check is done in the process that has power to actually enact the feature.
+Otherwise, a compromised renderer could opt itself in to the feature!
+If the feature might not yet be fully developed and safe, vulnerabilities could arise.

 [security-tips-for-ipc]: https://www.chromium.org/Home/chromium-security/education/security-tips-for-ipc